 Christopher Sirmons Haviland is a graduate of the Radio/TV/Film program at the University of North Texas (1988) and over the years he has received personal training in fiction writing from Lawrence Montaigne, Terry Brooks, Ben Bova, John Saul and Dorothy Allison.

-Haviland also works in the internet industry, having been among the founding staff of what became About.com (1996-1998), and founded online ad operations departments at Mail.com (1998-2002) and Questex Media (2004-2009).
-He was also the Director of Ad Operations at OpenX.
-He is currently the Mobile Commerce Ad Operations Manager for ISIS in Dallas, TX.
+Haviland also works in the digital (internet and mobile) industries, having been among the founding staff of what became About.com (1996-1998), and founded online ad operations departments at Mail.com (1998-2002) and Questex Media (2004-2009).
+He was also the Director of Ad Operations at OpenX and the Mobile Commerce Ad Operations Manager for Softcard in Dallas, TX (acquired by Google).

 Check out the Haviland -